robertvanoverbeek/AirflowTutorial/README.md

 * Python version.
 Select Python version 3.
 * Lastly click 'CREATE'.

 After a few minutes you will notice that the creation of the environment has been completed.
-You will then be able to drill down on it using the link, where you will find the following screen (the option 'node configuration' will become visible if you click 'EDIT'):
+You will then be able to drill down on it, where you will find the following screen (the option 'node configuration' will become visible if you click 'EDIT'):

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/ComposerConfig.png" width="820" height="767">
 <br/>

-We note that the environment comes pre-installed with a number of Python packages, such as:
+The environment comes pre-installed with a number of Python packages, such as:

 Pandas, google-cloud-bigquery, google-cloud-dataflow, google-cloud-storage, Pandas-gbq, tensorflow and kubernetes.

 When you use the button 'PYPI PACKAGES' you will be able to select more Python packages (more information on: https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies).

-In the following paragraph I will explain how you can deploy the DAG of this repository.
+In order to deploy a DAG file, drill down on the link DAGs folder.
+In the following paragraph I will explain how you can deploy the DAG of this repository (contained in the DAG folder of this repository).

-Following the link DAGs folder you can upload your DAG file with .py extension.
-In this case the file in the DAG folder of this repository.

-#### 4. DAG structure and building a DAG
+#### 4. DAG structure and building and deploying a DAG

 Explain about the DAG.
 what is asyclical graph. a pipeline.
 Pipelines are designed as a directed acyclic graph by dividing a pipeline into tasks that can be executed independently.
 Then these tasks are combined logically as a graph.

 This script demonstrates the usage of Airflow in an ETL process.
-In this case we periodically Extract data from some place (public BigQuery dataset stackoverflow.posts_questions) over a certain time period and store it in a certain form (Transform) as csv file (Load).
+In this case it periodically Extracts data from some place (public BigQuery dataset stackoverflow.posts_questions) over a certain time period and store it in a certain form (Transform) as csv file (Load).
 From there it can be made available as data source for i.g. reporting, for instance for the creation of a (Data Studio) dashboard.
 As a side note to this: If you use Power BI in combination with GCP (Google Cloud Platform) it is better to store and leave the data in BigQuery (which is a step in the applied DAG below), as this makes securely accessing the data from Power BI easier with the standard BigQuery connector in Power BI.
-We believe using a csv file stored in GCP for usage in a Power BI is only advisable if you can make the data publicly available, which is explained in https://cloud.google.com/storage/docs/access-control/making-data-public
+I believe using a csv file stored in GCP for usage in a Power BI is only advisable if you can make the data publicly available, which is explained in https://cloud.google.com/storage/docs/access-control/making-data-public